KangaOnGit/Kanga-Bot/README.md

 # Afterword

-- I made this bot for fun, literally.
-It was quite a good yet tedious experience, from learning the Discord API to learning about databases and designing the frontend, etc.
-- The code on this repo is really really REALLY bad but I hope it serves as a framework or give a general idea of how to build/execute a certain bot's mechanic.
+I made this bot for fun, literally.
+It was quite a good yet tedious experience, from learning the Discord API to learning about databases and designing the frontend, etc. The code on this repo is really really REALLY bad but I hope it serves as a framework or give a general idea of how to build your own bot.
+The bot/repo will still be worked on since I have alot in plans; don't expect fast nor constant updates though as I am in my sophomore year of Highschool and really busy with my studies and other projects.
+Only God would know what I would do to get them College Credits/Portfolio, indeed; Young and Truly Humble Under God.